 - Large semi-trailers or buses were involved in 51 percent of fatal crashes.

-- About 39 percent of people in fatal truck crashes weren’t wearing a seatbelt.
+- About 39 percent of people in fatal commercial truck crashes weren’t wearing a seatbelt.

 How Do Arkansas Big Rig Collisions Happen?

 Truck wrecks can happen for a number of reasons, but one thing that unifies them is that most are actually preventable.
 Legally, when a collision or incident could have been prevented, we often say it was caused by negligence.
 When a driver makes a mistake that could have been avoided had they not been distracted, for example, this counts as an instance of negligence.

 All drivers, including truckers, have a legal duty to act in order to protect others around them when it’s reasonably safe to do so while behind the wheel.
 When this duty is neglected, we call a resulting incident one of negligence.
 All it takes is for someone to make a single risky decision and the result could be injuring someone else in a collision.

 Here are some of the most common causes of trucking accidents here in Little Rock, throughout Arkansas, and nationwide:

 - Weight Exceeds Limitations.
 Semi-trailers can bear a certain amount of weight.
 If the cargo exceeds that weight, it would put too much stress on the axles.
 It could cause something to weaken or break and cause an accident.

 - Improper Distribution.
 The cargo needs to be distributed so it bears an even weight.
 Having too much weight up front or in the back could throw the vehicle off balance and the driver could lose control while on the road.